GoogleCloudPlatform/professional-services/examples/cloudml-collaborative-filtering/README.md

    This query cleans the features and creates a `count_norm` label which is the number of times a user has played to a particular song divided by the most times they've played any song.
-It also calculates `top_10`, the 10 most popular songs for each user to use in evaluation.
+It also calculates `top_10`, the 10 most popular songs for each user to use in model evaluation.
 2. Using [TensorFlow
    Transform](https://www.tensorflow.org/tfx/transform/get_started), map each
    username and product id to an integer value and write the vocabularies to